Parrish Medical Center

 Parrish Medical Center (PMC), a Parrish Healthcare integrated care partner, is located at 951 N. Washington Ave., Titusville, Florida.
-The 210-bed, not-for-profit acute care public medical center has been serving Brevard County for nearly 60 years.
-PMC is nationally recognized as One of America's finest healing environments®.
+The 210-bed, not-for-profit acute care public medical center has been serving Brevard County for 60 years.

 About The Children's Center

-The Children's Center, a service of Parrish Medical Center, offers a variety of learning and early development programs for area children.
-Located at 5650 South U.S. 1 in Titusville, The Children's Center consists of seven local partner agencies working together to meet the needs of children.
-The Center annually serves nearly 2,200 children and their families.
+The Children's Center, an affiliate of Parrish Healthcare, offers a variety of learning and early development programs for area children.
+Located at 5650 South U.S. 1 in Titusville, The Children's Center consists of eight local partner agencies working together to meet the needs of children.
+The center annually serves nearly 2,000 children and their families.
 Visit The Children's Center online at parrishchildrenscenter.com.

 About Parrish Healthcare

-Parrish Healthcare includes the nation's first Integrated Care certification from The Joint Commission; Parrish Medical Center, a Mayo Clinic Care Network member and one of the nation's most recognized hospitals for clinical quality, patient safety, and healing environments; Parrish Medical Group, NCQA certified patient-centered medical homes; and Florida Health Network, a network of healthcare providers, insurers and others working together to improve quality and safety and lower healthcare costs on behalf of individuals, families and businesses.
+Parrish Healthcare, America's first Joint Commission Integrated Care Certified network, includes: Parrish Medical Center, a Mayo Clinic Care Network member and one of the nation's most recognized hospitals for clinical quality, patient safety, and healing environments; Parrish Medical Group, NCQA certified patient-centered medical homes; and Parrish Health Network, a coalition of healthcare providers, insurers and others working together to improve quality and safety and lower healthcare costs on behalf of individuals, families and businesses.
 For more information, visit www.parrishhealthcare.com.

 About Parrish Health & Fitness Center